 Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 Good Catholics love to pray the Rosary, among other reasons because God Himself said the Virgin Mary is our Mother [Jn 19:27].
 Praying the Rosary involves meditating important moments in the Life of Christ (i.e. "mysteries").
-Traditionally, there are three series of five mysteries, but recently Saint John Paul II added another series:
+Traditionally, there are three series of five mysteries, to which Saint John Paul II added another series:

 - The Joyful Mysteries (Annunciation, Visitation, Nativity, Presentation of Jesus at the Temple, Finding of Jesus in the Temple).